-- Opened May 16th, recommend Anglers view an interactive Striped Bass Regulation Map on the Maryland DNR website to see when and where closures take place. - Attached 2025 Striped Bass/Rockfish regulations and current DNR Map. - Once the season opens, anglers will be allowed to keep one fish per person per day with a slot limit of 19" to 24". - The bite has been good in this section of the Bay with the Patapsco River, Love Point rocks and around the former Key Bridge have been productive. - Reports coming in are large schools in the river and there have been several days over the past two weeks when fish have been feeding on bait at the surface. - Fish have also been found along shorelines with rip-rap. - Jerkbaits fished along the rocks and Jigging three-to-five-inch soft plastics and straight tails are working well. - Jigging three to five inch White and Chartreuse tandems soft plastics are working well.
+- Opened May 16th, recommend Anglers view an interactive Striped Bass Regulation Map on the Maryland DNR website to see when and where closures take place. - Attached 2025 Striped Bass/Rockfish regulations and current DNR Map. - Once the season opens, anglers will be allowed to keep one fish per person per day with a slot limit of 19" to 24". - At the mouth of the Patapsco River, the bridge piers of the Key Bridge and up into Baltimore Harbor anglers are enjoying good fishing for striped bass. - Some are casting soft plastic jigs or live lining spot near the Key Bridge piers; others are live lining spot along the channel edges. - Fish have also been found along shorelines with rip-rap. - Jerkbaits fished along the rocks and Jigging three-to-five-inch soft plastics and straight tails are working well. - Jigging three to five inch White and Chartreuse tandems soft plastics are working well. - The channel edges in the main part of the bay near Swann, Love and Podickory points are providing some striped bass action for those live lining spot or trolling.